 Ethiopian born Aïda explains her vision: “My main goal in building this collection is to address the issues caused by a lack of access to clean water, and the impact that has not only on a society as a whole, but on women, particularly in rural regions.
 We cannot refute that it is mainly women who bear responsibility for collecting water, a burden that has great consequences for our future and the development of our nation.”

-The Water Life exhibition is part of our Global Program for Water with WaterAid, which focuses on giving access to water and sanitation services for people in Ethiopia, Cambodia, Pakistan and Uganda.
+The Water Life exhibition was part of our Global Program for Water with WaterAid, which focuses on giving access to water and sanitation services for people in Ethiopia, Cambodia, Pakistan and Uganda.

 “Aida Muluneh’s collection of photographs illustrate the stories of so many women and girls around the world who are urgently in need of access to clean water.
 Without this basic resource, women cannot meet their potential and are deprived of the opportunities to flourish that they deeply deserve,” Diana Amini, Global Manager at the H&M Foundation.

-The collection is showcased at Somerset House in London September 24 – October 20.
+The collection was showcased at Somerset House in London September 24 – October 20 2020.